 CJUS 3331 Organized Crime.
 (Formerly 331) Examination of the origins, models and explanations of organized crime and criminal groups, goods and services produced, and the role of the criminal justice system in the social system.
 Prerequisite: CJUS 2260.
-3 semester credit hours.
-Typically offered: Periodically.
+3 semester credit hour/s.